 Product Description Red Hat Enterprise Linux for Workstations Designed for users with advanced requirements working on more powerful hardware, Red Hat Enterprise Linux for Workstations is optimized for high-performance graphics, animation, and scientific activities.
-Red Hat Enterprise Linux for Workstations is an optimized OS for high- performance, graphically intensive workloads like animation, computer-aided design and computer-aided engineering (CAD/CAE), and scientific research.
+Red Hat Enterprise Linux for Workstations is an optimized OS for high-performance, graphically intensive workloads like animation, computer-aided design and computer-aided engineering (CAD/CAE), and scientific research.
 It also has options for hosting one or four virtual machines (VMs).
 It includes all the capabilities and applications that workstation users need, plus development tools for provisioning and administration.
 Red Hat Enterprise Linux for High-Performance Computing Red Hat Enterprise Linux for HPC offering is a special use case that cost-effectively addresses HPC clusters.
 It is based on standard Red Hat Enterprise Linux for Server components and uses standard installation and entitlement.
-An HPC cluster has many servers configured the same way, mostly running the same application as a single job across all servers in parallel- returning just one answer.
+An HPC cluster has many servers configured the same way, mostly running the same application as a single job across all servers in parallel-returning just one answer.
 Red Hat Enterprise Linux for Real Time Red Hat Enterprise Linux for Real Time is designed to be used for applications that demand guaranteed latency.
 Latency, or response time, is defined as the time between an event and system response and is generally measured in microseconds (μs).
-Red Hat Enterprise Linux at the edge Red Hat Enterprise Linux at the edge provides a consistent, flexible, and security-focused foundation that delivers customizable image generation, remote device update synchronization, and intelligent rollbacks that maximize the stability of applications and data processing at the deployment edge.
+Red Hat Enterprise Linux for Distributed Computing (DCS) (aka: Edge Server) Red Hat Enterprise Linux for Distributed Computing (DCS) Server provides a consistent, flexible, and security-focused foundation that delivers customizable image generation, remote device update synchronization, and intelligent rollbacks that maximize the stability of applications and data processing at edge sites.